 If there are neutrons in the system at t=0, that is, if n(0) > 0, the solution of this equation gives the simplest point kinetics equation with delayed neutrons (similarly to the case without delayed neutrons):

-It must be noted such reactivity insertion (10pcm) is very small in case of LWRs.
+It must be noted such reactivity insertion (10pcm) is very small in the case of LWRs.
 The reactivity insertions of the order of one pcm are for LWRs practically unrealizable.
-In this case the reactor period will be:
+In this case, the reactor period will be:

 T = ld / (k∞-1) = 0.085 / (1.0001-1) = 850s

 This is a very long period.
-In ~14 minutes the neutron flux (and power) in the reactor would increase by a factor of e = 2.718.
-This is completely different dimension of the response on reactivity insertion in comparison with the case without presence of delayed neutrons, where the reactor period was 1 second.
+In ~14 minutes, the reactor’s neutron flux (and power) would increase by a factor of e = 2.718.
+This is a completely different dimension of the response on reactivity insertion compared to the case without delayed neutrons, where the reactor period was 1 second.

-Reactors with such a kinetics would be quite easy to control.
-From this point of view it may seem that reactor control will be a quite boring affair.
+Reactors with such kinetics would be quite easy to control.
+From this point of view, it may seem that reactor control will be quite a boring affair.
 It will not!
-The presence of delayed neutrons entails many many specific phenomena, that will be described in later chapters.
+The presence of delayed neutrons entails many, many specific phenomena that will be described in later chapters.

 Interactive chart – Infinite Multiplying System Without Source and Delayed Neutrons